 Characteristics: Wood betony is a perennial herb that grows in grasslands in temperate and warm regions including Europe, the Mediterranean, North and South America, Southwestern Asia, and Southern Africa (Šliumpaitė et al., 2003).
 Wood betony is common in Lithuania commonly growing in outer woods and dry grassland.

 Current applications: Wood betony may be useful for headaches, nervous debility, fatigue, memory loss, weak digestion, sciatica, arthritis, sinus congestion, lower back pain, ME, and nightmares (Bartram, 2013).
-It combines well with vervain to enhance its relaxing properties or valerian for anxiety.
-It is a slow acting tonic which takes time to work, but can help the body heal itself.
+Matthew Wood writes, ‘(wood betony) has a strong influence on the stomach and enteric brain, on the brain, head, and nervous system’ (Wood, 2011).

 Science: There is very little science on wood betony, one study found extracts had anti-oxidant activity in ex vivo assays (Šliumpaitė et al., 2013).

 Safety: Wood betony is safe to us, even for the young, old, pregnant, or breast feeding.